 Now you may think, “Why did David stick that in where God commanded a blessing?
 Didn't he phrase that funny?”
 God commands His blessing of eternal life.
 That is a head-scratcher.
 God commands us to have eternal life in the church.
 Does that not strike you as a little odd?
 We typically speak of eternal life as being given by God, not as being commanded by God.
 This is a little bit different way of looking at it.
 I think it gives us some good indications about where unity fits and how it is produced.

-First, unity as the spirit is a vital part of eternal life.
+First, unity of the spirit is a vital part of eternal life.
 That is why it is attached to the end of this psalm on unity, because that is the goal of unity.
 Right?
 Is that not what we want?
 Do we not want to be united so that we can all get to that same goal together as the bride of Christ, to be resurrected, to have immortality, and to have eternal life?
 Notice how I put that, because immortality and eternal life are not the same thing.
 Immortality is endless life.
 Eternal life is the life God lives—the quality of life God lives.
 That is why we desire it so much.
 We want eternal life because it is the life that God lives.
 It is the life that makes Him so special.
 It is the kind of life that only He can give.

 Now think of this.
 To live forever in disunity would be a curse, a punishment, a sentence, not a reward.
 But God lives in unity with His Son Jesus Christ, and they are happy, and we want that so much.
 Another thing, because God commands eternal life, and it is stuck here in a psalm about unity, unity must be something that we do in response to His command.
 So it seems like to me when God commands something to be done, there must be some response to accomplish His word.
 Right?
 When God says "Fetch," it just does not come.
 Something has to go "get" what it is that He says "Fetch," and bring it back to Him.
 Remember in Isaiah 55:11 He says that He sends forth His word and it does not come back to Him empty, unfulfilled, void.